simonotoole/greenworld/README.md

 # greenworld
-A simple evolution simulator using a genetic algorithm
+A simple evolution simulator using a genetic algorithm.